 - 41 VISION 2050 calls for a more efficient, sustainable, and strategic use of the region's land.
 It identifies urban lands - 42 as a critical component to accommodate population and employment growth in a sustainable way.
-VISION 2050 - calls for directing development to the region's existing urban lands, especially in centers and near transit, while limiting growth on rural lands.
-The Regional Growth Strategy found in VISION 2050 allocates 98 percent of the - 44 Infiniting growth on rural lands.
-The Regional Growth Strategy found in VISION 2050 affocates 98 percent of th 45 region's future population growth and 99 percent of its employment growth into the existing urban growth area. - 46 Urban Areas are divided into five distinct groups: Metropolitan Cities, Core Cities, High-Capacity Transit - 47 Communities, Cities and Towns, and Unincorporated Urban (outside of High-Capacity Transit Communities. - 48 Additional geographies include Rural, Natural Resources Lands, and Military Installations.
+VISION 2050 - 43 calls for directing development to the region's existing urban lands, especially in centers and near transit, while - 44 limiting growth on rural lands.
+The Regional Growth Strategy found in VISION 2050 allocates 98 percent of the 45 region's future population growth and 99 percent of its employment growth into the existing urban growth area. - region's future population growth and 99 percent of its employment growth into the existing urban growth area.
+Urban Areas are divided into five distinct groups: Metropolitan Cities, Core Cities, High-Capacity Transit - 40 Communities, Cities and Towns, and Unincorporated Urban (outside of High-Capacity Transit Communities, - 48 Additional geographies include Rural, Natural Resources Lands, and Military Installations.
 Tribal lands are - 49 acknowledged as overlapping the various geographies.
-VISION 2050 recognizes that unincorporated urban lands are 50 often similar in character to cities they are adjacent to, calling for them to be affiliated with adjacent cities for joint - 51 planning purposes and future annexation.
+VISION 2050 recognizes that unincorporated urban lands are - 50 often similar in character to cities they are adjacent to, calling for them to be affiliated with adjacent cities for joint - 51 planning purposes and future annexation.